Ronaldo leads Real Madrid to 33rd La Liga title - Capital Sports

 Sandro then saw another fierce effort deflect inches wide off Keko, who then had a great chance himself when he headed over unmarked from 10 yards out.

-However, Ronaldo should have had his second when Kameni got down low to his right to save from point-blank range.

-Benzema did make sure of the title early in the second half when he swept home the loose ball after Kameni had saved Ramos’s first effort.
+However, Benzema made sure of the title early in the second half when he swept home the loose ball after Kameni had saved Ramos’s first effort.

 In Barcelona, Enrique was given a warm send-off at the Camp Nou as he was greeted with a giant banner reading: “One of us forever”.